 Here we were, all mesmerized by this little creature when it became pretty evident that after a few days of drinking kitty milk, he was ready to eat real food.
 So this grain-free mamma cooked him up a batch of kitten liver pate, Paleo & GAPS style.

 This is a pretty simple recipe to prepare for both cats and dogs.
 Here is what I used:

 1 small organic carrot (unpeeled and chopped)

 1.5 cups of bone broth (bones simmered for 24 hours in water and rosemary with a few Tbsp. of apple cider vinegar)

 1 pound pastured chicken livers

-To cook simply place everything in a small pot and cook on medium heat for about 45 minutes.
-Once cooked I placed everything in the food processor and pulsed for about a minute while still leaving a few small chunks.
+To cook, simply place everything in a small pot and cook on medium heat for about 45 minutes.
+Once cooked, I placed everything in the food processor and pulsed for about a minute while still leaving a few small chunks.
 For dogs and older cats, you don’t have to puree.
-Our lab enjoys his livers several times a month along with his bone broth.
-Since I am making the pet food myself I am giving our kitten a vitamin which I crush in the morning and at night then mix it in with her food.
+Our rescued lab enjoys his livers several times a month, along with his bone broth.
+Since I am making the pet food myself, I am giving our kitten a vitamin which I crush in the morning and at night, then mix it in with his food.